jigish/slate/README.md

 Slate is configured using a ".slate" file in the current user's home directory.
 Configuration is loaded upon running Slate.
 You can also re-load the config using the "Load Config" menu option on the status menu (use this at your own risk.
 It is better to simply restart Slate).

-Configuration is split into four directives: config (for global configurations), alias (to create alias variables), layout (to configure layouts) and bind (for key bindings).
+Configuration is split into five directives: config (for global configurations), alias (to create alias variables), layout (to configure layouts), default (to default certain screen configurations to layouts) and bind (for key bindings).

 ### The "config" Directive ###